PlanitarInc/react-native-permissions/README.md

 ## 🆘 Manual linking

-Because this package targets recent React Native versions, you probably don't need to link it manually.
-But if you have a special case, follow these additional instructions:
+Because this package targets React Native 0.63.0+, you probably won't need to link it manually.
+Otherwise if it's not the case, follow these additional instructions.
+You also need to manual link the module on Windows when using React Native Windows prior to 0.63:

 <details>
   <summary><b>👀 See manual linking instructions</b></summary>